Drunken Angel: Theatrical

 Drunken Angel was released in Japanese cinemas on April 27, 1948.
 Upon the film's completion, Kurosawa went to Akita to observe the memorial services of his father, but was recalled as the Toho union's strikes had escalated.
-The new company president, Tetsuzo Watanabe, vetoed union-supported films and fired 1,200 employees.
+The new company president, Tetsuzo Watanabe, vetoed any further union-supported films and, in April, fired 1,200 employees.
 In response, the union occupied the building, halting production on new films.
-The strikers were placed under siege by police and the American military, the studio ended their pay, and shut down the filming lot on June 1.
+The strikers were placed under siege by police and the American military.
+The studio ended the workers' pay and shut down the filming lot on June 1.
 In need of money, Kurosawa directed two stage productions, one of Anton Chekhov's A Marriage Proposal, and the other an adaptation of Drunken Angel.
 Kurosawa soon left the studio, being both disillusioned by executives' attitudes to the union, and by the state of siege the occupying strikers were put under.
 In his memoir Kurosawa writes that the studio, "I had thought was my home actually belonged to strangers".

-The film was one of only four productions that Toho released in 1948, reflecting the studio management's priorities amidst disruptive strike action.
+The film was one of only four productions that Toho released in 1948, reflecting the studio management's priorities amidst the strike action.
 Toho promoted the release of the film throughout the 1950s, with it premiering in the United States in January 1960 as part of a nine-film release licensed by Brandon Films.
-The film was re-released in the United States in 2002 as part of the "Kurosawa & Mifune" film festival.
+The film was re-released in the United States in 2002 as part of the "Kurosawa & Mifune" film festival where it accrued $561,692 in total.